 Get a deeper understanding of the skin condition with these factoids on Psoriasis.

-There is no cure for Psoriasis.
+There is no known modern cure for psoriasis.
 But that doesn’t mean that there’s nothing you can do to control or manage it.
-And you should do something about it.
+You should do something about it.

-Aside from attacks on self-esteem, choosing to leave Psoriasis untreated raises the risk of other health conditions such as diabetes, heart attack, depression and obesity.
-There’s also the risk of Psoriatic Arthritis which is a persistent and disabling illness that requires aggressive treatment.
+Leaving psoriasis untreated raises the risk of other health conditions such as diabetes, heart attack, depression and obesity.
+There’s also the risk of psoriatic arthritis, a persistent and disabling illness that requires aggressive treatment and medication.

-Psoriasis and its flare-ups are best controlled with a deeply-moisturizing oil such as Moringa-O2 Herbal Hair, Scalp and Skin Therapy Oil.
-Use every day after bath, or as needed to soothe itch and provide moisture for cracks, dry skin and scalp.
+Psoriasis and its flare-ups can be controlled with deeply-moisturizing moringa oil.
+Use every day after a bath or as needed to soothe itch and provide moisture for cracked, dry skin, and scalp.

 Want to know more about the nutrient benefits of Moringa oil?
 Visit this page to know more.